openbroadcaster/openbroadcaster.github.io/install.md

 __Web Server__

 Assuming your DNS is configured, you should be able adjust ob.apache.conf to your system and copy it to the appropriate spot for your machine, restart apache, and browse to //Your_IP/ to access your server.
-Login in with username admin and the password you set for the OpenBroadcaster Admin user.
+Login in with username admin and the password you set for the Admin user.

 __Setup and Configure Email__